-- Carmoney to Strabane and Caugh Hill to Strabane are highly resilient to increases in DI in excess of 10%; - Castor Bay to Ballydougan is resilient to increases in DI up to 5%, with headroom being impacted for increases in DI up to 10%; - The other scenarios are not resilient to increases in demand, with headroom being impacted for increases in DI up to 5%.
+- Carmoney to Strabane and Caugh Hill to Strabane are highly resilient to increases in DI in excess of 10%; - The other scenarios are not resilient to increases in demand, with headroom being impacted for increases in DI up to 5%.

-Sensitivity analyses have been carried out to test the resilience of each scenario to reductions in deployable output and a similar pattern emerged.
+Sensitivity analyses have been carried out to test the resilience of each option to reductions in deployable output and a similar pattern emerged.
 It should be noted that an allowance for variation in these is also included within the headroom assessment.
 The average headroom figures range from 3% to 8.5% over the planning period.
 However, they are considered worthy of including further in the sensitivity analysis as they provide a further test on the resilience of particular options.